parse-community/docs/_includes/rest/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`timeZone`**: The current time zone where the target device is located.
 This should be an [IANA time zone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 *   **`deviceType`**: The type of device, "ios", "android", "winrt", "winphone", or "dotnet"_(readonly)_.
 *   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
-If the device is registered to receive pushes via GCM, this field will be marked "gcm".
-If this device is not using GCM, and is using Parse's push notification service, it will be blank _(readonly)_.
+If the device is registered to receive pushes via FCM, this field will be marked "gcm".
+If this device is not using FCM, and is using Parse's push notification service, it will be blank _(readonly)_.
-*   **`GCMSenderId`**: This field only has meaning for Android installations that use the GCM push type.
-It is reserved for directing Parse to send pushes to this installation with an alternate GCM sender ID.
-This field should generally not be set unless you are uploading installation data from another push provider.
-If you set this field, then you must set the GCM API key corresponding to this GCM sender ID in your Parse application's push settings.
 *   **`installationId`**: Universally Unique Identifier (UUID) for the device used by Parse.
 It must be unique across all of an app's installations. _(readonly)_.
-*   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or GCM push networks respectively.
+*   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or FCM push networks respectively.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.